- Share this article on Facebook

 - Share this article on Tumblr

-The studio partnered with Twitter to host the paid previews in a first for the giant social media site.
+The studio partnered with Twitter to host the paid sneaks on Thursday in a first for the giant social media site.

 Paramount said 100,000 people participated in the Twitter promotion, and that it met its goal of creating a vocal group of proponents who will plug the sci-fi film.